 An intervention usually includes these steps:

-Make a plan
+Make a Plan

-Collect information
+Collect Information

-Form an intervention team
+Form an Intervention Team

 In case your loved one doesn’t accept treatment, each member of the team needs to decide what actions they will take.
 If you have been providing housing for them, you may ask them to move out, for example.

-Hold the intervention
+Hold the Intervention

 Without revealing the reason, invite your loved one to the intervention.
 Team members will then take turns declaring their feelings and worries.
 The addict is then offered a treatment option and asked to accept the option on the spot.
 Each person will explain what specific consequences there will be if the individual doesn’t accept treatment.
 It’s important not to threaten a consequence if you aren’t ready to follow through with it.

-Follow up
+Follow Up

-What to Do After an Intervention
+What to Do After a Drug Addiction Intervention

-Personalized Treatment at Chapters Recovery Center
+Personalized Treatment Options at Chapters Recovery Center